GerritCodeReview/gerrit/README.md

 ## Objective

+Adding a major new objective for this project is important.

 Gerrit makes reviews easier by showing changes in a side-by-side display, and allowing inline comments to be added by any reviewer.